lsp-plugins/lsp-plugins/README.txt

 Binary distributions are ready to launch, just copy them to the appropriate directory.

-Releases containing odd number in minor version provide only critical fixes for the previous release.
+Releases containing odd number in minor version provide only enhancements and critical fixes for the previous release.

 IMPORTANT FOR VST INSTALLATIONS: If you deploy plugins as a subdirectory of your VST directory, the subdirectory should contain substring